 Read Dan Kopf's excellent Quartz summary or the full article by Andreas Madestam, Daniel Shoag, Stan Veuger, and David Yanagizawa-Drott from Harvard and Stockholm Universities.
 Want to know to what degree political demonstrations produced results in elections?
 Track the rain.
 The rain?
 It actually makes a beautiful example of what's termed an instrumental variable.
 Whether it rains at protest locations can scarcely have anything directly to do with ultimate election results, but it unquestionably relates to turnout for each demonstration.
 If the size of turnout relates to election results, then the rain should, statistically (if not causally), relate to them as well.
 "If the absence of rain means bigger protests, and bigger protests actually make a difference, then local political outcomes ought to depend on whether or not it rained [on protest days]...As it turns out, protest size really does matter."

-From a major outlet for health care research findings, Fierce Health Care.
-I've reproduced a key passage and commented inline in color.
+[From a major outlet for health care research findings, Fierce Health Care.
+I've reproduced a key passage in black and commented inline in color.]

 [Such a conclusion is on very shaky ground, as you'll see.]